New Brunswick · NB

 What rebates are available for heat pumps in New Brunswick?

 New Brunswick residents can stack up to $16,000 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-Oil-conversion grants + Total Home Energy Savings Program stack to highest rebate in Canada Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+Oil-conversion grants + Total Home Energy Savings Program stack to highest rebate in Canada Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and New Brunswick-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in New Brunswick's climate?